PKramek/Stochastic_Regularizer_Research/README.md

 This repository contains code for my experiments with a novel stochastic regularizer similar in principle to dropout and batch norm.

 NOTE: This repository is still a work in progress, and there are currently no decisive results.
-The described regularizer does stabilize the training process, making the network less susceptible to changes in the hyperparameters, but as of now, it does not beat dropout.
+The described, unmasked regularizer does stabilize the training process, making the network less susceptible to changes in the hyperparameters, but as of now, it does not beat dropout.
 The intervention is not fully orthogonal to the approach used in dropout, but they could potentially be used together.
 However, more tests are needed to test this hypothesis.

 ### Motivation